besutter1/Cheez-Eyez/README.md

 Have fun exploring !

 Yours truly,
-The secret cheese-/ bioinformatics lovers group
+The secret cheese and bioinformatics lovers

 **Order of Notebooks and its Content: **